 Mad Stad 9.00am

 For away ground information visit:

-or checkout events organised by the RFC Former Players Association on their website?
+Find out about events organised by the Former Players Association by visiting their website.

 Not yet ready to join STAR as a full member?

-Not to worry, you can still join us as an E subscriber by signing up to receive our occasional E-Star Newsletter and keep up to date with our events and news for Reading supporters.
+Not to worry, you can still subscribe below to receive our occasional Star Bulletin newsletter for non-members by email and keep up to date with our events and news.